kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 The semantics of this new annotation are the same as for the `namespacedPoliciesCapabilities` field in `policies.yaml`.

-Expand `kwctl scaffold` and `kwctl run` so they take into account the new metadata annotation to scaffold CRs and run the policy, respectively.
+Expand `kwctl scaffold` to print a big warning (on stderr) that Cluster Operators should configure their PolicyServer to expose the listed host capabilities.

+Expand `kwctl run`, `kwctl bench` to accept a custom list of host capabilities when running the policy, just as we do for contextAwareResources.

 Problem:
 This creates contention when reconciling the `policies.yaml`: Should the Adm Controller